koreader/koreader/platform/remarkable/README_remarkable.txt

 # Launching using the included launcher

-koreader includes a very simple launcher called `button-listen` which starts koreader when the middle button is held down for 3 or more seconds in the xochitl UI.
+KOReader includes a very simple launcher called `button-listen` which starts KOReader when the middle button is held down for 3 or more seconds in the default UI (xochitl).

    cp -v koreader/*.service /etc/systemd/system/
    systemctl enable --now button-listen

-To return to xochitl just exit koreader (swipe down from the top of the screen, select icon in the top right, Exit, Exit).
+To return to the default UI just exit KOReader (swipe down from the top of the screen, select icon in the top right, Exit, Exit).

 Some reMarkable software updates will wipe the new systemd units so you will have to run the two install steps again when that happens.